openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-advanced.rst

 During the build, the kern-tools search for the BSP description file that most closely matches the ``KMACHINE`` and ``LINUX_KERNEL_TYPE`` variables passed in from the recipe.
-The tools use the first BSP description it finds that match both variables.
+The tools use the first BSP description they find that matches both variables.
 If the tools cannot find a match, they issue a warning.

 The tools first search for the ``KMACHINE`` and then for the